Simple Square wave to Sine Wave Converter

 Second RC Network Stage

 In this third RC network stage, the output of the second RC network is the input of the third RC network stage.
 It takes the triangular ramp wave as an input and then changes the shapes of the triangular waves.
-It provides a sine wave where the upper and lower portion of the triangular wave smoothen out making them curved.
-The output is pretty close to a sine wave output.
+It provides a sine wave where the upper and lower portions of the triangular wave smoothen out, making them curved.
+The output is pretty close to a sine wave.

 Third RC Network Stage

-Selecting R and C values for Square Wave Converter Circuit
+How to Select R and C Values for Square Wave Converter

-The capacitor and resistor value is the most important parameter of this circuit.
-Because, without the proper capacitor and resistor value, the RC time constant will not be matched for a particular frequency and the capacitor will not get enough time to charge or discharge.
-This results in a distorted output or even at high frequency, the resistor will work as an only resistor and could produce the same waveform as it was given across the input.
+Proper component selection is crucial for an effective square wave to sine wave converter.
+The capacitor and resistor values are the most important parameters of this circuit.
+Because, without the proper capacitor and resistor value, the RC time constant will not be matched for a particular frequency, and the capacitor will not get enough time to charge or discharge.
+This results in a distorted output, or even at high frequency, the resistor will work as the only resistor and could produce the same waveform as it was given across the input.
 So, capacitor and resistor values must be chosen properly.

 If the input frequency can be changed, then one can choose a random capacitor and resistor value and change the frequency according to the combination.
 It is good to use the same capacitor and resistor value for all filter stages.